awwong1/Godville-Tools/README.md

 Then open `server.js` and change the `username` and `password` fields to your own credentials.
 After that you can simply run `casperjs server.js` on the command line and the script will start.

+If you wish to stop the script you can do so at any time with `Ctrl+c`

 Be sure you have a working internet connection.

 # Todo